yzdxs/learn-anything/readme.md

 Or you can download an [alfred workflow](https://github.com/nikitavoloboev/alfred-knowledge-map) which would allow you to instantly search and open the mind map you need from wherever you are.

 These mind maps are a work in progress as I experiment in keeping my 'bookmark manager' and 'notebook' open and free in this way.

+[Here](https://transfer.sh/eyDm4/research.png) is the download for full resolution image of the main mind map.

 ## [MindMap Key 🔑](https://my.mindnode.com/Bd58ktc865sQoUvu6VyFYzYun87VmKseGhKNxp4q)